zalando-incubator/stackset-controller/docs/howtos.md

 Here the stackset would be scaled based on the length of the Amazon SQS Queue size so that there are no more than 30 items in the queue per pod.
 Also the autoscaler tries to keep the CPU usage below 80% in the pods by scaling.
-If multiple metrics are specified then the HPA calculates the number of pods required per metrics and uses the higest recommendation.
+If multiple metrics are specified then the HPA calculates the number of pods required per metrics and uses the highest recommendation.

 JSON metrics exposed by the pods are also supported.
 Here's an example where the pods expose metrics in JSON format on the `/metrics` endpoint on port 9090.
 The key for the metrics should be specified as well.